-A delegated person may disclose Protected Information about an individual under the Class PIC in cases:
+A delegate may disclose Protected Information about an individual under the Class PIC in cases:

-- which result in, or require the involvement of police, emergency services, an emergency call service "Triple Zero", health service providers, or child protection agencies, and - they cannot reasonably obtain the information from another source, and - the individual is unable, refuses, or is likely to refuse to provide information to those specific persons, and - disclosure of the information is necessary to prevent or lessen a threat to the life, health or welfare of another person.
+- where the request is from police, emergency services, an emergency call service "Triple Zero", health service providers, or child protection agencies, and - the person making the request cannot reasonably obtain the information from another source, and - the individual to whom the information relates is unable, refuses, or is likely to refuse to provide information to those specific persons, and - disclosure of the information is necessary to prevent or lessen a threat to the life, health or welfare of a person.

-A delegated person may also disclose Protected Information about an individual to the police under the Class PIC:
+A delegate may also disclose Protected Information about an individual to the police under the Class PIC:

-- where the police cannot reasonably obtain the information from another source, and - the individual is unable, refuses, or is likely to refuse to provide information to the police, and - because an offence or threatened offence has occurred against an officer, or against Commonwealth property, or in premises occupied by an employment services Provider contracted to the Department.
+- where the police cannot reasonably obtain the information from another source, and - the individual to whom the information relates is unable, refuses, or is likely to refuse to provide information to the police, and - the purpose of the disclosure is the investigation of an offence or threatened offence has occurred against an officer, or against Commonwealth property, or in premises occupied by an employment services Provider contracted to the Department.

-Before disclosing the information, the delegated person must consider the facts of the case and determine if the Class PIC applies.
-A delegated person may consult with others to determine if the Class PIC applies and, if so, who may be best placed to disclose the information.
+Before disclosing the information, the delegate must consider the facts of the case and determine if the Class PIC applies.
+A delegate may consult with others (to the extent Social Security Law allows) to determine if the Class PIC applies and, if so, who may be best placed to disclose the information.

-Once the delegated person has disclosed the information, they must complete the Release of Protected Information Notification Form.
+Once the delegate has disclosed the information, they must complete the Release of Protected Information Notification Form.
 Once completed, the Provider must send the completed form to their Provider Lead.